We were the original hosts of the Cornish Premiere of EMBRACE which is a social impact documentary that explores the issue of body image.

 Just show up and be present.

-Yes it is to give encouragement and embrace our uniqueness and simply a safe place for modern women to share, laugh, love and be ourselves with no pressures.
+Yes it is to give encouragement and embrace our uniqueness and is simply a safe place for modern women to share, laugh, love and be ourselves with no pressures.

 Yes we will have talks around health and wellness as that is what we do.
 However, the topics will sit with life issues around stress, sweat, menopause, pelvic floors, resilience, grief, happiness, being comfortable in our skin, eating for health, stress (did I say stress already?) and general subjects that you may find in Women and Home Magazine with a hint of Cosmo.

 When we launched The Embrace film we seriously did not expect such an out pouring of amazing women struggling with their body image.
 We have always been ambassadors for body positivity and we want to help and work with others to feel fabulous and unlock their potential to be even more amazing.